mrtuuro/getir-case/README.md

 ### ```GET /api/memory```

-This endpoint is used to retrieve data from a in-memory database.
+This endpoint is used to retrieve data from an in-memory database.
 ### Query Params
 ```
 ?key=key1